Metrist-Software/product-docs/README.md

 #### Tips

+1. VitePress supports the notion of _file @includes_.
+These snippets are stored in a folder called `parts` under each main folder tree:

+		├── docs
+		│   ├── guides
+		│   │   ├── parts
+		│   ├── monitors
+		│   │   ├── parts
+		│   ├── tools
+		└── └── └── parts

+	When editing the included files (the “parts”), they appear to not hot-reload in `dev` mode.
+You may need to restart VitePress: `yarn dev`.

-1. Sometimes (such as when vitepress tries to hot-reload your code with broken or partial syntax) the running process may stop.
-Vitepress will eventually solve this, but in the meantime, start dev mode again: `yarn dev`.
+1. Sometimes (such as when VitePress tries to hot-reload your code with broken or partial syntax) the running process may stop.
+VitePress will eventually solve this, but in the meantime, start dev mode again: `yarn dev`.

 1. It is useful to check that the site builds (successfully) before commiting changes: